a) Business propositions

 The awards of prizes and monetary grants often come through via text messages and/or e-mails purporting to be from Shell London, UK, informing that the recipient has won in the Shell Petroleum International lottery promo and similar non existent competitions, and asking the customer to send money in order to receive the winnings.

 Please note that Shell Group companies are NOT involved in any lottery or mobile draws, e-mail/sms (grant) awards.

 What to do...

 - Do not respond to unsolicited business propositions and/or job offers from people or e-mail addresses you do not know or trust.

 - Do not disclose your personal or financial details to anyone you do not know or trust or on a website you do not trust.
 Should you have disclosed this information to somebody you do not know or trust or to a website you do not trust consider reporting the incident to your local law enforcement.

 Shell’s name and identity is being used fraudulently in these instances.
-In as much as we sympathise with anyone who has lost money in this way, Shell South Africa cannot accept any responsibility.
+In as much as we sympathise with anyone who has lost money in this way, Shell Group companies cannot accept any responsibility.